sph-mn/sdupes/readme.md

 # technical details
 * all input path names are loaded into memory. in my test, memory usage stayed under 1GB for a 31200 files music library
-* an original, tiny hashtable and array implementation from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) is used
+* original tiny hashtable and array implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used
 * currently written in c via sc, which just maps scheme-like expressions to c

 # possible enhancements
 * optionally compare the md5 sum for extra confidence. a nice md5 implementation can be found [here](https://www.nayuki.io/page/fast-md5-hash-implementation-in-x86-assembly)
-* optional byte-by-byte comparison. but that would be resource intensive because large files cant be kept in memory. for each comparison, each two relevant files have to be fully read again and again
+* optional byte-by-byte comparison. that would be resource intensive because large files cannot be kept in memory. for each comparison, each two relevant files have to be fully read again and again

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)